-Background.
-Experimental, animal, and human studies have shown that ultrafine particles (particulate matter with diameter < 0.1 µm; UFPs) exposure caused oxidative stress, atherosclerotic plaque formation, inflammation, reduced coronary circulation, and autonomic imbalance, all associated with cardiovascular diseases (CVD).
-To date, sparse epidemiological evidence suggests associations of UFPs with CVD, yet no studies adjusted for road traffic noise, which shares the main source with UFPs and is a risk factor for CVD.
-Other gaps in knowledge include a general lack of studies on long-term exposure to UFPs and all cause-specific mortality and morbidity due to dementia, diabetes, and respiratory diseases (RD), all of which have been linked so far to long-term exposure to particulate matter ≤ 2.5 µm (PM2.5).
+Background: To date, sparse epidemiological evidence suggests associations of ultrafine particles (particulate matter with diameter < 0.1 µm; UFPs) with cardiovascular disease (CVD), yet no studies adjusted for road traffic noise.
+Further, there is lack of studies on long-term exposure to UFPs and all- and cause-specific mortality and morbidity due to dementia, diabetes, and respiratory diseases (RD), all of which have been linked so far to long-term exposure to particulate matter ≤ 2.5 µm (PM2.5).

 Objectives: The overall objective of this project is to examine the association between long-term exposure to UFPs and mortality and morbidity due to major cardio- and cerebrovascular, respiratory, metabolic, and neurodegenerative diseases in a large, comprehensive population-based cohort study in Copenhagen, Denmark, utilizing recent Google Air View-based high-resolution model estimates.